When it comes to your content marketing strategy, blogging should be home base.

 - The goldmine to be found in your personal and professional circles.

-- Opening your blog to customer guest posts like Thomas Cook or Neckermann do.
+- Opening your blog to allow customer guest posts like Thomas Cook or Neckermann do.

 - Inviting subject matter experts to guest blog for you.